Auth

 User type

-uid is the most important property of currentUser.
+uid uniquely identifies the user.
 Other properties are optional.

 uid